CritiSense: Critical Digital Literacy and Resilience Against Misinformation: CritiSense App

 \subsubsection{Model Training and Evaluation}

-We prioritize models that are low-cost to deploy in resource-constrained settings, including CPU-based servers.
+\paragraph{Model Training.} We prioritize models that are low-cost to deploy in resource-constrained settings, including CPU-based servers.
 Accordingly, we use lightweight, widely adopted backbones.
-BERT-base for English~\cite{devlin2018bert}, AraBERT for Arabic~\cite{antoun2020arabert}, and ViT-B/16 for image-based classification~\cite{dosovitskiy2021vit}.
-These choices provide a strong accuracy--efficiency trade-off and allow seamless integration into our in-house API platform.
+BERT-base for English~\cite{devlin2019bert}, AraBERT for Arabic~\cite{antoun2020arabert}, and ViT-B/16 for image-based classification models~\cite{dosovitskiy2021vit}.
+These choices provide a strong accuracy \textit{vs.} efficiency trade-off and allow seamless integration into our in-house API platform.
 Note that all trained models are binary classifiers.

-Table~\ref{tab:results} reports performance across tasks.
+\paragraph{Results.} Table~\ref{tab:results} reports performance across tasks.
 Overall, the text models perform well on factuality and propaganda detection.
-Arabic factuality is highest (Mi-F1=0.868), suggesting that the training data is well represented.
-English factuality is lower (Mi-F1=0.726), which likely reflects broader topic diversity and more varied claim formulations.
-Propaganda detection is similar across languages (Mi-F1=0.772 in English and 0.762 in Arabic), indicating that both BERT-base and AraBERT capture many lexical and stylistic cues, although subtle rhetoric and context dependence still make the task challenging.
+Arabic factuality is highest (Micro-F1=0.868), suggesting that the training data is well represented.
+English factuality is lower (Micro-F1=0.726), which likely reflects broader topic diversity and more varied claim formulations.
+Propaganda detection performs similarly across languages, with Micro-F1 scores of 0.772 for English and 0.762 for Arabic.
+However, the task remains challenging as misleading information often relies on subtle rhetorical framing, implicit meanings, and contextual interpretation.

-In contrast, image-based hateful/propagandistic meme detection remains harder.
+In contrast, image-based hateful/propagandistic meme detection remains more challenging.
 ViT-B/16 achieves moderate Macro-F1 on ArMeme (0.554) and lower performance on Hateful Memes (0.507).
-The gap is expected because memes often rely on implicit cultural context, irony, and fine-grained visual--text interactions that lightweight vision-only models may miss.
-While stronger models exist (e.g., \citealp{shahroor2026memelens}), we use lightweight backbones to meet deployment constraints and CPU-oriented serving requirements.
+This gap is expected, as memes often rely on implicit cultural context, sarcasm, and fine-grained image--text interactions that lightweight vision-only models struggle to capture.
+While stronger multimodal models exist (e.g., \citealp{shahroor2026memelens}), we adopt lightweight models to meet deployment and CPU-serving constraints.

+\paragraph{Error analysis.} We conducted an error analysis of the multimodal model outputs and found that most errors occur in memes requiring multimodal grounding, especially those with implicit references or tightly coupled text-image semantics.
+To address these issues, we are exploring two directions: \textit{(i)} integrating stronger multilingual vision-language models for more accurate inference, and \textit{(ii)} expanding the training data with additional annotated meme datasets.
+We will retain lightweight models as a fallback to support efficient deployment in resource-constrained environments.